Cyace84/tip4/docs/gettingStarted/BasicProjectSetup.md

 ## Step 2: Initialize a Locklift Project

-Locklift is a tool that simplifies the development and management of smart contracts.
+Locklift is a tool that simplifies the development and management of smart contracts in the nodejs environment.
 We can initialize a locklift project in our new directory.
 This command will also install locklift if it's not already installed.

 ``` shell
 npx locklift init